It's All Connected1 of 12

 "It’s all connected” – that’s Marvel’s mantra when it comes to their cinematic universe.

-Big name cameos are the Marvel movie’s stock in trade, dating all the way back to Samuel L. Jackson’s first appearance as Nick Fury in 2008’s Iron Man - but what about some of the lesser-known cameos and Easter eggs that have popped up in Marvel’s movies over the years – like Starr’s backdoor cameo as comic books now Totally Awesome Hulk?
+Big name cameos are the Marvel movie’s stock in trade, dating all the way back to Samuel L. Jackson’s first appearance as Nick Fury in 2008’s Iron Man.
+But what about some of the lesser-known cameos and Easter eggs that have popped up in Marvel’s movies over the years – like Martin Starr’s pre-Spider-Man: Homecoming backdoor cameo as comic books' Amadeus Cho?

 While an exhaustive list of Marvel movie cameos would be impossible to show here, we would like to present ten biggest Marvel movie cameos you may have missed.